Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_00.md

 Angular 1 apps are actually individual modules.
 So let's create our app module.

-Create a new `app.js` file.
+Create a new `app.js` file on the project's root folder.

-Here you see another example of Meteor's power and simplicity - no need to include this file anywhere.
+Here you see another example of Meteor's power and simplicity - no need to write boilerplate code to include that file anywhere.
 Meteor will take care of it by going through all the files in the `socially` folder and including them automatically.

 One of Meteor's goals is to break down the barrier between client and server, so the code you write can run everywhere! (more on that later).
 But we need Angular 1's power only in the client side, so how can we do that?

-There are a few ways to tell Meteor to run code only on the client/server/phone side, let's start with the simplest way - [Meteor.isClient](http://docs.meteor.com/#/full/meteor_isclient) variable.
+There are a few ways to tell Meteor to run code only on the client/server/mobile side, let's start with the simplest way - [Meteor.isClient](http://docs.meteor.com/#/full/meteor_isclient) variable.

 Everything inside this `if` statement will only run on the client side.